Data Types

 Color::Pink => println!("My favorite color!"),

-// Rust will statically check that we covered all cases or included a default case.
+// Rust will statically check that we covered all cases or that included a default case.

 }